 For further information on making events accessible please see the Disability Support Services Web page.

-It is Catholic University policy that all course-related email be sent to students' Catholic University accounts.
+It is Catholic University policy that all course-related email be sent to student cua.edu accounts.
 Some students prefer to use their personal accounts; however, it is their responsibility to forward their Cardinal Mail messages.
 Instructions on how students can forward their Cardinal mail to another account, can be found on the technology resource Web site.

 University policy requires that each three-credit course must meet for 42 academic hours (50-minute hours), which amounts to 35 clock hours (60-minute hours).
 This does not include the final examination period.
-Blended courses require that some of this class time take place online.
 If you need guidance to determine how many academic hours an asynchronous class meeting covers, please contact the department office at (202) 319-5085.

 Courses that meet only once a week may have between 12-14 weeks in which to meet this requirement.
 Courses meeting for six-week sessions must meet an average of 5 hours and 50 minutes each week to meet the requirement.

 As it is university policy that you communicate with students via their cua.edu addresses, sending an announcement through Blackboard is the best, easiest way to contact the entire class regarding cancellations.

 Some student contact information (as authorized by the individual students) may be obtained through Cardinal Students.
 Under federal law the University can release directory information, which includes student addresses (both local and permanent), date of registered attendance, school or division of enrollment, major field of study, nature and dates of degrees and awards received.
 Other information is protected by law and may not be released without the permission of the student.